 As a full service marketing and media company, Here Media will cross promote the films and other LGBT Vimeo content across all of the touch points of the iconic LGBT brands in its portfolio, believed to reach a majority of adult LGBTs.
 With a combined audience of 10MM+ monthly unique viewers across digital, social, print and television, Here Media has unparalleled scale in the LGBT space.

-“We’re thrilled to partner with Here Media as the brand begins to enter the LGBT space,” said Sam Toles, Head of Programming at Vimeo.
+“We’re thrilled to partner with Here Media as the brand begins to enter the LGBT space,” Toles continues.
 “We look forward to bringing the Vimeo audience thought-provoking films and continuing our on-going partnership with Here Media that will expand beyond the premieres of Hush Up Sweet Charlotte and Out West.”

 About Here Media: